Skip to main content

 • music

-The music in "Them's Fightin' Herds" is widely praised for its dynamic system, which adapts to the characters in play and the flow of the match, enhancing the overall gameplay experience.
-Reviewers highlight the soundtrack as exceptional, with many tracks described as "bangers" that fit the game's vibrant aesthetic and character themes.
-Overall, the combination of catchy tunes and innovative musical mechanics contributes significantly to the game's charm and appeal.
+The music in "Them's Fightin' Herds" is widely praised for its dynamic system, which adapts to the characters in combat and the flow of the match, creating a unique auditory experience for each fight.
+Reviewers highlight the soundtrack as a standout feature, describing it as energetic, catchy, and well-composed, with character-specific themes that enhance the game's charm.
+Overall, the music significantly contributes to the game's appeal, making it a memorable aspect of the gameplay experience.

 • “The dynamic music and character-specific versions of every song in the game are lovely, but the songs stand up on their own regardless and will bore their way into your brain if you play for any length of time.”